fniessink/toisto/README.md

-# Kieli
+# Toisto

-Command-line app to practice languages. *Kieli* is Finnish for *language*.
+Command-line app to practice languages. *Toisto* is Finnish and means *reiteration, playback, repetition, reproduction*.

-Kieli is alpha software at the moment.
+Toisto is alpha software at the moment.
 It comes with a limited set of words and phrases in Dutch and Finnish.

 ## Prerequisites